MdAmzadAli/InfluencerInsight/replit.md

 - **✅ Security Practices**: Maintained proper client/server separation and robust security practices
 - **✅ Migration Complete**: Project fully operational and ready for continued development and deployment

+### July 17, 2025 - Final UI Fixes & Migration Complete
+- **✅ App Name Display**: Fixed navbar to show "InstaGenIdeas" instead of "Instagram Content AI" or "Content AI" on all screen sizes
+- **✅ Dashboard Navigation**: Fixed dashboard default routing to properly highlight "Generate Ideas" as active when users login/signup
+- **✅ Generate Button**: Removed "Generate" text from generate more button, now showing only the refresh icon for cleaner UI
+- **✅ Mobile Support**: All fixes applied to both desktop and mobile navigation components
+- **✅ Consistent Branding**: Ensured InstaGenIdeas branding is consistent across all components

 ### July 17, 2025 - Migration to Replit Environment Complete
 - **✅ Project Migration**: Successfully migrated Instagram Content Generator from Replit Agent to Replit environment
 - **✅ Database Setup**: Created PostgreSQL database and pushed Prisma schema with all required tables